CSoC-2020/csoc-code/README.md

 # csoc-code

-# A repository consisting of all the previous contest.
+# A repository consisting solutions of all the previous contest.